axibase/atsd/api/network/README.md

 ### UDP Datagrams

-The UDP protocol does not guarantee delivery but may have a higher throughput compared to TCP due to lower overhead.
+The UDP protocol does not guarantee delivery but has a higher throughput compared to TCP.

 In addition, sending commands with UDP datagrams decouples the client application from the server to minimize the risk of blocking I/O time-outs.